Secure Access Certificate Manager

 Secure Access Certificate Manager uses Public Key Infrastructure (PKI) technology and can issue and manage all types of digital certificates and electronic identities.

-These certificates (e-IDs) can be used for authentication and Single-Sign-On (SSO) to different systems and applications that the organisation uses.
+These certificates (e-IDs) can be used for authentication and Single-Sign-On (SSO) to different systems and applications that the organization uses.

 In addition to authentication, e-IDs are often used to digitally sign different documents, agreements, tenders, transactions, logs, etc.